New York Travel Guide: Cities, Mountains, Lakes & Culture

 Capital: Albany

-Climate: Humid continental upstate; humid subtropical in NYC and Long Island; cold snowy winters and warm summers
+Climate: Humid continental in upstate; humid subtropical in NYC/Long Island

 🛂Arrival Info: